hpc-io/pdc/docs/readme.md

     - Output:
       + error code, SUCCESS or FAIL.
     - Set the type of an object.
     - For developers: see pdc_obj.c.
-Update the obj_prop_pub->type field under struct _pdc_obj_prop.
+Update the obj_prop_pub->type field under [object property public](#object-property-public).
 See developer's note for more details about this structure.
   + perr_t PDCprop_set_obj_buf(pdcid_t obj_prop, void *buf)
     - Input:
       + obj_prop: PDC property ID (has to be an object)